camunda/camunda-docs-manual/content/reference/bpmn20/tasks/business-rule-task.md

 See the [User Guide]({{< relref "user-guide/process-engine/decisions/bpmn-cmmn.md#the-decision-result" >}}) for details about the mapping.

 {{< note title="Name of the Result Variable" class="warning" >}}
-The result variable should not have the name `decisionResult` since the decision result itself is saved in a variable with this name.
-Otherwise an exception is thrown while saving the result variable.
+The result variable should not have the name `decisionResult`, as the decision result itself is saved in a variable with this name.
+Otherwise, an exception is thrown while saving the result variable.
 {{< /note >}}

 # DecisionRef Tenant Id

-When the business rule task resolves the decision definition to be evaluated it must take into account multi tenancy.
+When the Business Rule Task resolves the decision definition to be evaluated it must take multi tenancy into account.

 ## Default Tenant Resolution
 By default, the tenant id of the calling process definition is used to evaluate the decision definition.
-That is, if the calling process definition has no tenant id, then the business rule task evaluate a decision definition using the provided key, binding and without a tenant id (tenant id = null).
+That is, if the calling process definition has no tenant id, then the Business Rule Task evaluates a decision definition using the provided key, binding and without a tenant id (tenant id = null).
 If the calling process definition has a tenant id, a decision definition with the provided key and the same tenant id is evaluated.

 Note that the tenant id of the calling process instance is not taken into account in the default behavior.